 Rev Jeremy Brown is one of the foundation (church appointed governors) from Christ Church Virginia Water.
 He is the children & families pastor at Christ Church.
 He along with Judith take Monday morning assemblies at the school.

 Jeremy is married to Clair, and they have 3 children, Grace and Samuel are at Magna Carta and Daniel attends Manor Mead Virginia Water.
 He enjoys football and supports Aston Villa!

 Helen McKee (Foundation Governor)

 Helen has a long-standing interest in education, having taught at university level since the 1990s; she also ran a Sunday school for several years.
-Her two children are both of school age: one (now at secondary school) spent the full four years at St Jude’s and the other is now in Year 4.
-At St Jude’s, Helen also chairs the Admissions Committee.
+Her two children are both at secondary school but both attended St Jude’s Infant and Junior schools.
+Helen is also in the Admissions Committee and is SEND governor.

 Carlos has been a governor since 2009, first at Englefield Green Infant School and then at St Jude's Junior School and now on the Federated governing body of St Jude's Schools.
 He has two daughters; both of which attended St Jude's Schools.
 Carlos was a research chemist and now works in venture capital finance and biotechnology.
 He has a broad knowledge of and a keen interest in education, especially maths and science.

 Sam Jenkins (Foundation Governor)